 Siamese cats have a higher genetic instance of Progressive Retinal Atrophy (PRA).
 Progressive Retinal Atrophy causes blindness and may not strike until a cat is over a year old.
 If her parents have been genetically screened for this disease, you’ll know if she may be a carrier.
 It’s a recessive trait, so both parents would have to carry the gene for the disease to affect her, but she could pass it along if she has offspring.

 While your Ragdoll Siamese is a kitten, feed her food specially designed for this life stage.
 Ragdolls are particularly slow to mature, so consult your veterinarian to see if she needs a kitten formula through her second year of life.
 Ragdolls are not physically mature until they are three years old, so be sure you feed them for slow, steady growth.
 This mix could be prone to excess weight gain.
-If your cat becomes heavy, you should limit or eliminate feeding dry kibble free choice.
+If your cat becomes heavy, you should limit or eliminate free feeding.
+This mixed breed may benefit from a slow feeder or puzzle feeder.

 Any cat food you choose should be Association of American Feed Control Officers (AAFCO) certified as a complete and balanced diet for your feline.
 In the wild, animal meat comprises the most significant part of the feline diet.
 Cats evolved by consuming high amounts of protein, moderate amounts of fat, and a minimal amount of carbohydrates.
 Their prey provided adequate vitamins and minerals.
 Regardless of which type of food you choose, read the label.
 Look for meat, meat by-products, or seafood among the first few ingredients.
 A food with these ingredients listed first probably contains enough animal-source ingredients to supply essential amino acids and fatty acids without additional supplements.
-For cats prone to urinary tract issues, a low magnesium wet food may be worth the extra expense.
+A low-magnesium wet food may be worth the extra expense for cats prone to urinary tract issues.

 Breeders & Kitten Costs